When conducting a survey, respondents may need to rate their opinion or degree of satisfaction with a particular product or service.

 So, if your goal is to save time and energy, consider using close-ended questions.

-We recommend you ensure your rating scale questions are in a language your target audience can understand.
+We recommend you ensure your rating scale is in a language your target audience can understand.

 For example, if you engage respondents of Hispanic heritage, use translated questions to clarify everything.
-Also, engage Hispanics during the pretesting to iron out the ambiguity in your rating scale questions.
+Also, engage Hispanics during the pretesting to iron out the ambiguity in your rating scale.

 So, what are the benefits of rating scale examples in your survey?